rwpalmer/tzLib/doc/tzLib_Overview.md

 	periodically.
 This will assure that EEPROM data accurately reflects any IANA database changes, and that DST transition data is updated after each transition occurs.

+	----- How does tzLib know what time zone ID to submit to the server? -----

+	With no other guidance, tzLib will submit UTC (aka GMT, or Zulu).

+	The firmware developer can use a tzLib method to assign a default time zone ID, and the firmware developer can create a Particle function to employ another tzLib method to change the time zone from its default value.

+	If a Particle function is provided the time zone ID can be changed based on input from external sources.
+For example, there are a number of HTTP based time-zone selection tools on the web.
+Some of these are list based, others are map based.
+It would also be possible to use geolocation software to automatically trigger time zone changes as devices move around the planet.